tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-on-ghostnet.md

    > Remove the Ledger wallet app from your baking device after you've finished setting up your baker.
 This is a security measure to prevent unauthorized access to your baker.
 You can always reinstall the app when you need to use the Ledger for baking or other purposes.

 ---

+> 🚨 Please note that running a DAL node is now a mandatory requirement for baking on the Tezos network.
+After completing the instructions here, head over to [Baking with DAL](/tezbake/tutorials/baking-with-dal) to complete the setup.
+The DAL will be integrated directly into TezBake setup and upgrade processes soon.

+> What is the DAL anyway?
+The DAL acts like an overflow area for data, where large amounts of information can be kept available to the network without overloading the core blockchain.
+This means Tezos can safely handle far more transactions and complex operations, because the rollups can rely on the DAL to make their data available for everyone to verify​.

 ## Installation